epiverse-trace/numberize/README.md

 ## Example

-These examples illustrate the current functionality.
+These examples illustrate the current functionalities.

 ``` r
 library("numberize")